-There are many styles of sharpener available, some of them more suitable than others, but they all work on the same basic principle – grinding away surplus metal to restore the correct blade cross section.
+There are many styles of sharpener available, some of them more suitable than others, but they all work on the same basic principle – grinding away surplus metal to restore the correct blade cross-section.
 Here are the main types:

 - Electric sharpeners – Avoid these.
 They use powered abrasive drums or wheels, so they work quickly, but they often remove too much metal and the heat they generate can affect the hardness of your knife.
 Any errors can also burr or even roll over the edge, forcing you to take off even more steel to restore it.

 - Pull-through sharpeners – many kitchens have one of these.
 It’s a grip, usually plastic, with a slot containing angled sharpening rods.
-You simply draw the knife’s edge through the slot, and repeat until it’s sharp enough.
+You simply draw the knife’s edge through the slot and repeat until it’s sharp enough.
 Keeping the angle consistent can be tricky though, and you’re usually limited to one grind angle and grade of sharpener.

 - Sharpening stones – The simplest form of sharpener, these are simply a block of abrasive.
-They can be ceramic, coated with diamond particles or a naturally abrasive stone.
+They can be ceramic, coated with diamond particles, or a naturally abrasive stone.
 Many have a coarse and a fine side for more versatility.
-Sharpening stones are effective and give you a lot of control, but it tales practice and a steady hand to draw the blade over the surface at a consistent angle.
+Sharpening stones are effective and give you a lot of control, but it takes practice and a steady hand to draw the blade over the surface at a consistent angle.
 Stones are very compact and the best option if you want to carry a sharpener on trips.

 - Sharpening systems – These are the easiest way to get a really good edge.
 They generally come as a cased set, with an angle guide and a selection of stones, and this gives them several advantages.
 Using an angle guide ensures you’re sweeping the stone across the edge at exactly the same angle every time, so there’s no risk of a careless stroke ruining the edge you’ve built up.
-Unlike a pull-through model you can switch to progressively finer stones as your knife gets sharper.
+Unlike a pull-through model, you can switch to progressively finer stones as your knife gets sharper.
 A sharpening system is usually going to be your best option.

 The ability to switch between coarse and fine abrasives is a real advantage.
-A coarse stone or rod will remove metal faster; it’s ideal for quickly restoring a really blunt knife, or reworking minor damage like chips or nicks.
+A coarse stone or rod will remove metal faster; it’s ideal for quickly restoring a really blunt knife or reworking minor damage like chips or nicks.

 Coarse abrasives leave a slightly ragged edge though, so the knife won’t cut as cleanly.
 That’s where a finer grade comes in, polishing out the roughness to leave a perfect grind.
 All the best sharpening systems offer this option – and often more.
-Let’s look at the best ways to keep your favorite knife as sharp as the day it came out the box.
+Let’s look at the best ways to keep your favorite knife as sharp as the day it came out of the box.

 KME Sharpeners KFS Knife Sharpening System